What does a Certified Nurse Midwife do?

 Qualifications

-- Current licensure as a Registered Nurse in the state of practice.
+- Current licensure as a Certified Nurse Midwife (CNM) in the state of practice.

-- Certification as a Nurse Midwife by the American Midwifery Certification Board (AMCB) or the American Nurses Credentialing Center (ANCC).
+- Certification by the American Midwifery Certification Board (AMCB) or a recognized equivalent.

-- Minimum of 2 years of experience as a Certified Nurse Midwife.
+- Minimum of 2 years of experience in midwifery or a related field.

 Is becoming a Certified Nurse Midwife a good career path?